-February is the month to shape roses as well.
-Fertilize after pruning with a balanced fertilizer such as Happy Frog Rose Food or Maestro Gro Rose Glow, and water-in well.
+February is the month to prune and shape roses.
+Remember to fertilize in March (after pruning in February) with a balanced fertilizer such as Happy Frog Rose Food or Maestro Gro Rose Glow, and water-in well.
 It is time to plant Antique roses, EarthKind roses, and Knockout roses this month.
 Hand water regularly until established.

 Warm-season weed seeds will be germinating soon.
 An application of pre-emergent herbicide at this time will prevent the weed seeds from germinating.

 The cool-season weeds which have been growing in the lawn all winter are best controlled NOW with a selective post-emergent herbicide.
 Spray only the weeds, not the entire lawn.
 If you wait for these weeds to flower and go to seed, they are not as easy to control.
+You can mow them and wait for a new flush to increase efficacy.
 Remember, timing is very important in weed control.

 Curb your impulse to buy a “weed and feed” product.
-Fertilizer should not be applied until April, or after you have mowed your lawn at 2-3 times.
+These products do not specifically target weeds, and can harm your trees and shrubs.
+Fertilizer should not be applied until March-April, or after you have mowed your lawn at 2-3 times.
+I applying organic Nitrogen, an earlier application is preferred.
 Applying fertilizer before the lawn can utilize it is a waste of time and money.

 Using proper cultural practices can lead to a healthier, denser lawn which can crowd out weeds.
 Applying a granular post-emergent herbicide to the lawn after it is just starting to “green up” may be damaging to the lawn itself.
-Perhaps the most damage is done to our tree roots.
-Tree roots extend 1-1 ½ times the height of the tree out into the yard.
+Perhaps the most damage is done to our tree roots as the tree roots extend 1 to 1 ½ times the height of the tree out into the yard.
 The granular herbicide washes into the root zone of the tree and can weaken our trees.
 As with all herbicides, using the correct product and correct timing can be the difference between success and failure!